AmedeoV/trufflehog-pre-commit-hook/README.md

 Commit: Staged
 ```

-This confirms that the pre-commit hook is effectively preventing secrets from being committed.
+This confirms that the pre-commit hook is working.
 Remember to remove the fake password/key after testing.

 ### Bypassing the Pre-Commit Hook

-In cases where TruffleHog might flag a false positive, or if you explicitly need to bypass the pre-commit hook for a specific commit, you can use the `--no-verify` option with your `git commit` command.
+In cases where TruffleHog might flag a false positive, or if you explicitly need to bypass the pre-commit hook for a specific commit, you can use the `--no-verify` flag:

 ```
 git commit -m "Commit message" --no-verify
 ```

-Using this option will skip all pre-commit hooks, allowing the commit to proceed even if secrets are detected.
 Use this option with caution and only when you are certain that the changes do not contain actual sensitive information.

 **For Rider Users:**